arcan1s/ahriman/docs/faq.rst

 How to build package from official repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So it is the same as adding any other package, but due to restrictions you must specify source explicitly, e.g.:
+It is the same as adding any other package, but due to restrictions you must specify source explicitly, e.g.:

 .. code-block:: shell

-   sudo -u ahriman ahriman package-add pacman -s repository
+   sudo -u ahriman ahriman package-add pacman --source repository

 This feature is heavily depends on local pacman cache.
 In order to use this feature it is recommended to either run ``pacman -Sy`` before the interaction or use internal application cache with ``--refresh`` flag.